jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-04.md

 "I talked about choosing yourself.
 You happen to be a good example."

 "I'm never forgetting that speech.
 Every word."

-"It was just graduation speech."

-"It was everything."
-He set me down, kept his hands on my shoulders.
-"You told 800 people that courage is making honest choices.
-That we're allowed to choose ourselves.
-That—"
+He set me down but kept his hands on my shoulders.
+"When you said courage is making honest choices—I felt like you gave me permission to be okay with my decision.
+Like you told everyone it was valid."

-"That you chose MIT over the NHL and it was brave, not stupid?"
+"It is valid.
+You chose MIT.
+You chose yourself.
+That's the bravest thing I've ever seen."

+"I couldn't have done it without you."

+"Yeah, you could have.
+But I'm glad you didn't have to."
-"Yeah.
-That."
-His eyes were wet.
-"Thank you."

-"You're welcome.
-Now let's find our parents before they send search parties."
+"Me too."
+His eyes were still wet.
+"Now let's find our parents before they send search parties."

 The field had devolved into complete chaos.
 Families flooding down from the stands, graduates trying to find their people, teachers attempting to organize group photos, caps and robes everywhere.

-I found my parents near the south end zone.
+We fought through the crowd together.
+Found my parents near the south end zone with Caroline.

 Mom was still crying—happy tears now, proud tears.

 "My baby graduated," she said, pulling me into a fierce hug.